Complex, Lorentzian, and Euclidean simplicial quantum gravity: numerical methods and physical prospects: Discussion

 The complex formalism enabled us to perform Monte Carlo simulations for Lorentzian simplicial quantum gravity.
 The numerical sign problem is overcome by deforming the integration contour into the complex.

-The complex formalism also sets the path for further studies of singularity resolving processes with complex semi-classical solutions, generalizing previous studies in the symmetry-reduced setting \cite{Hartle1989SimplicalModel, Louko1992ReggeCosmology, Birmingham1995LensCosmology, Birmingham1998ACalculus, Furihata1996No-boundaryUniverse, Silva1999SimplicialField, Silva1999AnisotropicField, Silva2000SimplicialPhi2, daSilvaWormholesMinisuperspace, DittrichLorentzianSimplicial}, and making a clear connection to the Lorentzian theory.
+The complex formalism also sets the path for further studies of singularity resolving processes with complex semi-classical solutions, generalizing previous studies in the symmetry-reduced setting \cite{Hartle1989SimplicalModel, Louko1992ReggeCosmology, Birmingham1995LensCosmology, Birmingham1998ACalculus, Furihata1996No-boundaryUniverse, Silva1999SimplicialField, Silva1999AnisotropicField, Silva2000SimplicialPhi2, daSilvaWormholesMinisuperspace, Dittrich2022LorentzianSimplicial}, and making a clear connection to the Lorentzian theory.

 The numerical simulations for Lorentzian simplicial quantum gravity performed here are in a very simple setting.
-They are on a short tube lattice, in $1+1D$, with symmetry reduction, and for pure gravity.
+They are on a simple box lattice, in $1+1D$, with symmetry reduction, and for pure gravity.
 Future works should extend to larger lattices, higher dimensions, without symmetry reduction, and with matter coupling.

 The physics theory side of these generalizations is understood.
 From the present work it is clear how to define complex simplicial quantum gravity on larger lattices in higher dimensions without symmetry reduction.
 From previous works it is clear how to couple to the matter species of the Standard Model (see e.g., Chapter 6 of Hamber's textbook \cite{Hamber2009QuantumApproach} and references therein).